Daria Saville

 Daria Saville (née Gavrilova; born 5 March 1994) is a Russian-born Australian professional tennis player.
 She competed under her maiden name until her marriage to Luke Saville in 2021.
 On 28 August 2017, she reached her best singles ranking of world No. 20.
 On 25 September 2017, she peaked at No. 45 in the doubles rankings.

 Saville has won one singles title and three doubles titles on the WTA Tour, and has additionally won four singles and two doubles titles on the ITF Circuit.

 Saville was an accomplished junior player, having won the 2010 Youth Olympic Games and 2010 US Open, also reaching a combined career-high junior ranking of world No. 1 in August 2010.

 In her career, Saville has achieved victories against former Grand Slam champions Maria Sharapova, Ana Ivanovic, Angelique Kerber (her first victory over a reigning world No. 1), and Petra Kvitová (three times), with all of these players being ranked in the top 10 at the time.

 Personal life

-Daria's relationship with Australian tennis player Luke Saville influenced her decision to become an Australian citizen.
+Her relationship with Australian tennis player Luke Saville influenced her decision to become an Australian citizen.

 They became engaged on 6 December 2018 and married on 4 December 2021, and she took his surname.
 In September 2025, she announced she was pregnant with the couple's first child.

 Her first coach was Marina Marenko, the mother of Andrey Rublev.